bendavidsteel/stancemining/README.md

 pip install stancemining
 ```

+## Documentation
+Documentation is available at [stancemining.readthedocs.io](https://stancemining.readthedocs.io)

+## Usage

-## To get stance targets and stance from a corpus of documents
+### To get stance targets and stance from a corpus of documents
 ```
 import stancemining